 (c) by using division approved content, forms and scoring procedures.

 (3) Third-party Examiners shall test and certify only those CDL applicants who hold a valid Commercial Driver Instruction Permit and shall ensure adherence to the class, endorsements, restrictions and expiration dates listed on the permit.

 (4) All Third-party Testers and Third-party Examiners shall schedule the skills tests on the division's web application at least 48 hours prior to administering the CDL Skills test.

 (1) The division shall provide training and allow access to the divisions web service application used for scheduling skills tests and recording the results of the tests to:

-(a) certified Third-party Examiner; or
+(a) a certified Third-party Examiner; or

 (2) The division shall supply an approved CDL skills test score sheet to authorized Third-party Testers for use when administering skills tests.
-The score sheet shall be filled out correctly and signed by both the Third-party Examiner and driver:
+The score sheet shall be filled out correctly and signed by both the Third-party Examiner and driver,

 (a) Third-party Testers shall maintain all skill test score sheets for a period of three years after which they must be immediately destroyed by means of incineration or shred.

 (b) Third-party Testers are responsible to ensure the security of all CDL score sheets and personal data collected on the CDL score sheets and the applicant.